rtprincy/lk-stat-package/README.md

-This package computes the Lafler-Kinman statistic $\Theta$ for time-series data, incorporating the uncertainties of the flux/magnitude measurements.
+This package computes the Laffler-Kinman statistic $\Theta$ for time-series data, incorporating the uncertainties of the flux/magnitude measurements.

 ## Installation